elifesciences/elife-xpub/docs/deploying/infrastructure.md

 - Create new builder stack - VM, Sec Group, DNS etc ... called "elife-xpub--prod"

-  - Done using ./bldr launch:elife-xpub,prod (then picks the saltstack up from the formula)
+  - Done using ./bldr launch:elife-xpub,prod (then picks the saltstack up from the [formula](https://github.com/elifesciences/elife-xpub-formula))
-  - For "prod" this still deploys a local postgres
+  - This still deploys a local `postgres` that is unused, as the application points to RDS on a separate host

 - Create New Jenkins pipeline: "prod-elife-xpub".
 But any new environment needs to get added to one of the two existing Jenkins pipelines.